asmund-itera/nestle/README.md

 ## Description

-A wordle game implemented in NestJS, React (NextJS) and tailwind, with a sqlite database.
+A Wordle-style game implemented with NestJS on the backend and React on the frontend.
+The frontend now runs on Vite and uses TanStack Router with file-based routes and TanStack Query for data fetching.
+The backend uses Prisma with PostgreSQL.

 ## Project structure

-- `backend/`: NestJS API + SQLite access
+- `backend/`: NestJS API + Prisma/PostgreSQL access
-- `frontend/`: Next.js app
+- `frontend/`: Vite + React + TanStack Router + TanStack Query app

 ## Install dependencies